aanarres/examples/README.md

 ```
 Go to [http://localhost:8080/](http://localhost:8080/)

-#Documentation

-To read more documentation about how Greta work please head over to our [documentation](https://greta.io/documentation)

 #Support

-We love to hear from all of you!
-Please join the discussion on [Slack](https://slack.greta.io) or send a [support ticet](https://greta.io/support)
+You can get in contact with us on [Slack](https://slack.greta.io) or send a [support ticket](https://greta.io/support) with any questions you have!